 - See paper from Torsten Höfler and references in Bill Gropp's paper: - T. Hoefler and M. Snir.
 2011.
 Generic Topology Mapping Strategies for Large-scale Parallel Architectures.
 In Proceedings of the 2011 ACM International Conference on Supercomputing (ICS'11).
 ACM, 75-85. - Bill Gropp.
 2018.
 Using Node Information to Implement MPI Cartesian Topologies.
 In Proceedings of the 25nd European MPI Users' Group Meeting (EuroMPI '18), September 23-26, 2018, Barcelona, Spain.
-ACM, New York, NY, USA, 9 pages. - Many MPI libraries still do not optimize the graph topologies ... - an (not too complicated) alternative is shown on next slides - Additional application problem: your application may read data in before creating the virtual graph topology - The re-numbering of the processes may require that you - send such data to the new process (with the old rank), or - need to re-read such data from file system
+ACM, New York, NY, USA, 9 pages. - Many MPI libraries still do not optimize the graph topologies ... - a (not too complicated) alternative is shown on next slides - Additional application problem: your application may read data in before creating the virtual graph topology - The re-numbering of the processes may require that you - send such data from each rank i in old_comm to the process with rank i in the graph_comm How-to → Image: (recommended) - or need to re-read such data from file system (not recommended)